tomcam/least-github-pages/docs/github-pages-create-readme.md

 ## See your README.md in preview mode

-After clicking **Commit changes** ou are now looking at your newly edited `/docs/README.md` file in preview mode.
+After clicking **Commit changes** you are now looking at your newly edited `/docs/README.md` file in preview mode.
 GitHub's preview mode displays all Markdown files like this, whether they are using its built-in Jekyll themes or not.

 ![Screen shot of new README.md file in GitHub preview](./assets/github-pages-example-readme-1024x512.png)